L3Harris Airline Academy is now Acron Aviation Academy.

 The FAA pilot age requirements and English-language proficiency are strictly enforced to maintain high safety standards in aviation.

-Educational and knowledge‑test prerequisites
+Educational and medical prerequisites

 Flight-time & training requirements (Part 61 vs Part 141)